chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Create a new folder that will be your workspace, which will henceforth be referred to as ``<tc2_workspace>`` in these instructions.
 ::

     mkdir <tc2_workspace>
     cd <tc2_workspace>
     export TC2_RELEASE=refs/tags/TC2-2022.12.07

 To sync BSP only without Android, run the following repo command.
 ::

     repo init -u https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest -m tc2.xml -b ${TC2_RELEASE} -g bsp repo sync -j `nproc` --fetch-submodules

 To sync both the BSP and Android, run the following repo command.
 ::

     repo init -u https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest -m tc2.xml -b ${TC2_RELEASE} -g android repo sync -j `nproc` --fetch-submodules

 The resulting files will have the following structure:
  - build-scripts/: the components build scripts
  - run-scripts/: scripts to run the FVP
  - src/: each component's git repository

 Initial Setup
 #############

 NOTE: python cryptography module is needed, but might be already installed as an apt package in an older version.
 If this is the case, run
 ::

     sudo apt remove python3-cryptography

+Setup includes two parts:
+ 1. Setup a Docker image
+ 2. Setup the environmet to build TC images

+Setting up a docker image involves pulling the prebuilt docker image from a docker registry.
+If that fails, it will build a local docker image.

-To patch the components and install the toolchains and build tools, navigate to the build-scripts directory, then run:
+To setup a docker image, patch the components, install the toolchains and build tools, run:

 For buildroot build:
 ::

     export PLATFORM=tc2
     export FILESYSTEM=buildroot
     ./setup.sh

 For an Android build:
 ::

     export PLATFORM=tc2
     export FILESYSTEM=android-swr
     ./setup.sh